Judge refuses to dismiss alleged Proud Boys leaders' charges - NewsBreak

 Last Wednesday, a New York man pleaded guilty to storming the U.S. Capitol with fellow Proud Boys members.
 Matthew Greene is the first Proud Boys member to publicly plead guilty to conspiring with other members to stop Congress from certifying the Electoral College vote.
 He agreed to cooperate with authorities.

 Nordean, of Auburn, Washington, was a Proud Boys chapter president and member of the group’s national “Elders Council.”
 Biggs, of Ormond Beach, Florida, is a self-described Proud Boys organizer.
-Rehl was president of the Proud Boys chapter in Philadelphia.
-Donohoe, of Kernersville, North Carolina, also served as president of his local chapter, according to the indictment.
+Rehl, of Philadelphia, and Donohoe, of Kernersville, North Carolina, served as presidents of their local Proud Boys chapters, according to the indictment.

 On the morning of Jan.
 6, Proud Boys members met at the Washington Monument and marched to the Capitol before President Donald Trump finished addressing thousands of supporters near the White House.